AnishBangotra/flutter/flutter_learning/widgets.md

   }
 }
 ```
-### The name of the stateless widget is MyApp which is being called from the runApp() and extends a stateless widget.
+### Here the name of the stateless widget is MyApp which is being called from the runApp() and extends a stateless widget.
 Inside this MyApp a build function is overridden and takes BuildContext as a parameter.
 This BuildContext is unique to each and every widget.
 The widgets of a Flutter application are displayed in the form of a Widget Tree where we connect the parent and child widgets to show a relationship between them.

 ### Let's check out an another one but by defining some constants and using them through constructor.